Bordetella in Dogs: Causes, Symptoms, Treatment, and Prevention

-When dogs hang out together, bordetellosis—more commonly called kennel cough—can take hold.
-Your veterinarian may have already mentioned the necessity of giving your dog a Bordetella vaccine before you can bring her in for boarding.
-Any place where dogs are in contact with other pups—like kennels, dog shows, doggy daycare, and dog parks—can be a place where kennel cough is transmitted.
-But there is a solution that can help keep your dog healthy: the Bordetella vaccine.
+When dogs hang out together, bordetellosis—more commonly called Bordetella or kennel cough—can take hold.
+Your veterinarian may have already mentioned the necessity of giving your dog a Bordetella vaccine before you can bring her in for boarding, because anywhere dogs are in contact with other pups—like kennels, dog shows, doggy daycare, and dog parks—can be a place where Bordetella is transmitted.
+But luckily, Bordetella is relatively easy to treat, and even easier to prevent.

 One of the most common respiratory infectious diseases in dogs, bordetellosis, is caused by a bacteria called Bordetella bronchiseptica, which invades the lung tissues.
-It is spread by aerosolized spray from a dog’s mouth or nose.
+It is spread by aerosolized spray, like coughing or sneezing, from a dog's mouth or nose.
 Bordetellosis is a form of infectious tracheobronchitis and is related to whooping cough in people, caused by a different species of Bordetella known as Bordetella pertussis.

 But note that some infected dogs are asymptomatic, and show no signs of infection at all.
 That's why it's so important to ensure all dogs are vaccinated before boarding or prolonged closeness with other dogs, to help make sure bordetellosis doesn't have a chance to set in and make a dog sick.